marmelab/aor-dependent-input/README.md

 ### value

-If not specified, `DependentInput` will only check that the source or sources have a truthy value.
+If not specified, `DependentInput` will only check that the field(s) specified by `dependsOn` have a truthy value.

 You may specify a single value or an array of values.
-Deep path sources will be correctly retrieved and compared to the specified values.
+Deep paths will be correctly retrieved and compared to the specified values.

 If both `value` and `record` are specified, `value` will be ignored.